Gastro- how to self-treat

 • The aim is to prevent lack of fluid in the body (dehydration), or to treat dehydration if it has developed.
 For most adults, sipping water little and often is the best way to maintain fluid intake.

-• Rehydration drinks, such Hydrolyte or Gastrolyte are available from pharmacies, and are very effective at rapidly replacing the electrolytes (salts) that you may lose through diarrhoea and/or vomiting.
+• Rehydration drinks or oral rehydration solutions, such Hydralyte are available from pharmacies, and are very effective at rapidly replacing the electrolytes (salts) that you lose through diarrhoea and/or vomiting.
 These products may come pre-mixed, or you may need to add a certain amount of water to a powder or to a dissolvable tablet.
-Generally, “oral rehydration solutions” will allow more efficient rehydration than water alone.
+Generally, “oral rehydration solutions” allow more efficient rehydration than water alone.
 Doctors will often recommend using them to avoid dehydration and to speed up recovery from gastro.

 Eat as normally as possible

 • People used to be advised not to eat for a while if they had gastroenteritis.
 However, now it is recommended to eat small, light meals if possible.
-Be guided by your appetite.
+Be guided by your appetite though.

 Medication

 • Antidiarrhoeal medicines are not usually necessary.
-However, you can buy antidiarrhoeal medicines from pharmacies.
+However, you can buy antidiarrhoeal medicines from pharmacies, and they may ease symptoms, particularly if you are getting very frequent bouts of diarrhoea.
 We do not advise giving antidiarrhoeal medicines to children under 12 years.
 We suggest you consult your doctor or pharmacist for advice.

 • Paracetamol or Ibuprofen can be useful to ease a high temperature (fever)